ShaunCurtis/Blazr.Demo.DataPipeline/documents/CQS-Data-Pipeline.md

-# Building A Succinct CQS Data Pipeline
+# Building A Generic CQS Data Pipeline

 The CQS implementations I've seen have always looked incredibly verbose: the number of classes scared me.
 I recently had cause to revisit CQS on an application re-write and decided to work on creating a more succinct implementation.
 This article describes what I've achieved.